topshik/matbio/README.md

 # Computer simulation of Ulf Dieckmann's model of stationary biological community.

-### To compile poisson process simulator, download boost from http://www.boost.org/ , unarchive it and add boost folder to compiler's include directories.

 #### Algorithm description
 Simulations are written using C++11.
 Data processing is implemented on Python 3.